-The excitation aperture is shipped at an "average" setting and is checked and adjusted at the time of the system installation.
-As discussed above the iris is adjusted by loosening the screws and rotating Part A relative to Part B. This mechanism was not designed to be easily adjusted, rather it is meant to be set infrequently and fixed in the "correct" position.
+The excitation aperture is shipped at an "average" setting and is usually checked and, if necessary, adjusted at the time of the system installation.
+As discussed above the iris is adjusted by loosening the screws and rotating part A relative to Part B. This mechanism was not designed to be easily adjusted rather it is meant to be set infrequently and fixed in the 'correct" position.